 Your cart is currently empty

-firsthand account of women homesteaders on South Dakota memoir
+A lively story of women homesteaders on the South Dakota frontier

 Land of the Burnt Thigh, first published in 1938, is one of the best of these accounts.
 Edith Eudora Ammons and her sister Ida Mary moved to central South Dakota in 1907 to try homesteading near the “Land of the Burnt Thigh”—the Lower Brule Indian Reservation.
 There these two young women, both in their twenties and “timid as mice,” found a community of homesteaders (including several other single women) who were eager to help them succeed at what looked to be impossible: living in a tiny tar‑paper shack on 160 waterless, sunbaked, and snowblasted acres for eight months, until they could “prove up” the claim.